nhayashida/domino-appdev-playground/README.md

 #### (Optoin 2).
 Run app using Docker

-1. Copy the domino-db archive to the root directory
+1. Copy the domino-db domino-node-iam-client archives to the root directory

 2. Copy [.env.sample](.env.sample) as `.env` and edit the environment variables in the